 The compressors shall have suction filters, suction and discharge silencers and be mounted on vibration isolators on a common rigid mild steel base plate on top of the receiver.
-The pipework connections to the compressors shall be flexible to avoid vibrations being trans- ferred to the pipes or to any structures.
+The pipework connections to the compressors shall be flexible to avoid vibrations being transferred to the pipes or to any structures.

 The compressors shall be manufactured in accordance with the respective EN and DIN standards and specifications for design and construction of reciprocating type compressors.
 The acceptance tests for the compressors shall be carried out in accordance with ISO 1217, Methods for simplified acceptance testing of air compressors.
-The Contractor will be responsible, within their cost, for ensuring the Client approves the sources, production, and functionality of the air blowers and compressors by facilitating requisite due diligence and factory visit during production and or before shipment.